OxCom/symfony-rollbar-bundle/README.md

 # Bugs and Issues
 Please, if You found a bug or something, that is not working properly, contact me and tell what's wrong.
 It's nice to have an example how to reproduce a bug, or any idea how to fix it in Your request.
 I'll take care about it ASAP.

-# Thanks
-I would like to thanks all people how are lazy.